DaveBenham/VenomModules/README.md

 Two small LEDs at the top of the expander indicate which direction, if any, the expander is connected.
 The LED glows yellow when connected.

 A channel is muted whenever the mute button glows red.
 Pressing a mute button is guaranteed to toggle the mute state.
 Each mute can also be controlled via CV.
-A "Expander CV toggles button on/off" context menu option ***on the main Linear Beats module*** controls how the CV operates.
+An "Expander CV toggles button on/off" context menu option ***on the main Linear Beats module*** controls how the CV operates.
- - If enabled, then the corresponding button toggled on or off whenever the CV input transitions to high.
+ - If enabled, then the corresponding button toggles on or off whenever the CV input transitions to high.
  - If disabled (default), then the corresponding button is turned on (muted) when the CV transitions to high, and turned off (unmuted) when the CV transitions to low.

 In addition to mutes, the expander has a Disable button / CV input pair that turns off linear drumming, allowing all input triggers/gates to pass through, without syncing to any clock.
 The Disable CV operates the same as for the mutes.
 If a Linear Beats has both an input and output expander, then disabling either side will disable the linear drumming.